UMLCloudComputing/UMLCloudComputing.github.io/docs/tutorials/Git Version Control/Basics/Branch.md

 :::

 Now let's make some edits now that we're in the correct branch.
-Let's add an [image](https://software.3metas.com/wp-content/uploads/2017/06/git.png)(needs to be downloaded) to our html page:
+Let's add an [image](https://software.3metas.com/wp-content/uploads/2017/06/git.png) to our html page:

 First let's obtain the image:
 > In order to download the image via the CLI use one of the following commands from the same working directory as `index.html`: